 Soundproofing blankets are made of multiple layers.

-The outer layer doesn’t provide any soundproofing at all, but it allows the soundwaves to pass through it so that they can reach the materials responsible for sound absorption, instead of reflecting them outward.
+The outer layer doesn’t provide any insulation at all and it allows the soundwaves to pass through it so that they can reach the materials responsible for sound absorption, instead of reflecting them outward.

-The inner layer is the one that’s actually doing all of the work.
+The inner layer is the one that’s actually doing all of the heavy lifting.

-It’s made of sound absorbent materials such as mass loaded vinyl, fiberglass, mineral wool, and others, which work amazingly well.
+They are generally made of sound absorbent materials such as fiberglass, mineral wool, and others, and these work quite well at absorbing sound.

 Can they block sound?

-Soundproofing blankets are excellent at dampening or deadening sounds, but they can’t block off 100% of it.
+Soundproofing blankets are excellent at dampening or deadening sounds, but they can’t block most of it.

 What are soundproofing blankets used for?